Cheetahs from Namibia arrive in India, released by PM Modi in their new home in Madhya Pradesh's Kuno National Park | Science-Environment

 - India

-Seven decades after the cheetahs became extinct in India, eight members of the species arrived in the country from Namibia by a special flight on Saturday morning as part of an ambitious project to reintroduce the majestic animal in Indian forests, and three of them were released into a special enclosure at Madhya Pradesh's Kuno National Park (KNP) by Prime Minister Narendra Modi.
+Seven decades after they became extinct in India, eight Cheetahs arrived in the country from Namibia by a special flight on Saturday morning and were released by Prime Minister Narendra Modi in Madhya Pradesh's Kuno National Park (KNP).

+The cheetahs have been brought as part of his government's endeavour towards environment and wildlife conservation, Modi said.

+No ''constructive efforts'' were made by the previous governments to revive the population of the world's fastest animal in India, he said.

 Madhya Pradesh Chief Minister Shivraj Singh Chouhan and Union Minister for Environment and Forest Bhupendra Yadav were also present on the dais.